Establishes Stanford policy on copyright ownership and defines administrative procedures for policy implementation.

 All faculty, staff, student employees, graduate students and postdoctoral fellows, as well as non-employees who participate or intend to participate in research projects at Stanford are bound by this policy.
 They are also required to sign the Stanford University Patent and Copyright Agreement (referred to as SU-18).
 See Research Policy Handbook, entitled Inventions, Patents, and Licensing.
 Except as described in Section 2.A. above, this agreement assigns rights to copyrightable works resulting from University projects to Stanford.
 This policy applies, and those subject to this policy are deemed to assign their rights to copyrightable works, whether or not a SU-18 is signed and is on file.

-Royalty income received by the University for such works will normally be distributed in accordance with University policy (see RPH 9.3 Section 2B.
-Royalty Distribution).
+Royalty income received by the University for such works will normally be distributed in accordance with University policy (see the section on Royalty Distribution in RPH 9.3.
 Physical embodiments of copyrightable works may also be subject to the University's policy on Tangible Research Property, also in the Research Policy Handbook document.

 D. Works of Non-Employees